Transparency Notification From Shareholders

 (1) The total number of outstanding shares of the Company mentioned in the relevant transparency notification amounts to 40,243,518, each share giving right to one (1) vote (being 40,243,518 voting rights in total).

-(2) The notification, dated 30 July 2024 and received by the Company on 31 July 2024, was made by a parent undertaking or a controlling person with respect to Johan Gijsbert Wackwitz and Renée Marie Henriëtte Roebbers, Partners in Equity III B.V. (" PiE III ") and Partners in Equity V B.V. (" PiE V ").
-The notification states that on 10 July 2024, the total shareholding of PiE V (holding 9,066,912 shares and voting rights, which corresponds to 22.53% of the outstanding voting rights of the Company at that time) had crossed the threshold of 20% of the outstanding voting rights of the Company, and that PiE V previously had 3,636,363 shares and voting rights.
-The notification further specifies that PiE V is 100% owned by PiE III, and that Johan Gijsbert Wackwitz and Renée Marie Henriëtte jointly control PiE III.
+(2) The notification, dated 29 July 2024 and received by the Company on 2 August 2024, was made by GRAC société simple (" GRAC "), acting as a person that notifies alone.
+The notification states that on 10 July 2024, the total shareholding of GRAC (holding 1,858,097 shares and voting rights, which corresponds to 4.62% of the outstanding voting rights of the Company at that time) had passively crossed down the threshold of 5% of the outstanding voting rights of the Company.
+The notification further specifies that GRAC is not controlled by another entity or holding.

 This announcement is made in accordance with Article 14 of the Belgian Act of 2 May 2007 on the disclosure of major participations in issuers of which shares are admitted to trading on a regulated market and regarding miscellaneous provisions.